adrianlu95/yahscript/README.md

 ###Scoping
-Scpoing in YahScript is similar to python's LEGB rule.
+Scpoing in YahScript is similar to Python's LEGB rule.
 Local -> Enclosed -> Global -> Built In
 YahScript first searches for a variable in the local namespace.
 If the variable cannot be found in the local namespace, Yahscirpt continues the search in the namespace of the enclosing function.
 If not found in the enclosing function, or if there is no enclosing function, YahScript looks in the global namespace followed by the namespace of built in / reserved names.